Important Note: The content on this page is archived and is no longer actively maintained.

 If DOE issues a final determination that computer systems are a covered product, DOE may prescribe test procedures and energy conservation standards for computer systems.
 DOE will determine if computer systems satisfy the provisions of 42 U.S.C.
 6295(l)(1) during the course of any energy conservation standards rulemaking.

 Recent Updates | Standards | Test Procedures | Waiver, Exception, and Exemption Information | Statutory Authority | Historical Information | Contact Information

-There are currently no standards for computers.
+There are currently no standards for computer systems.

 Part A of the "Energy Conservation Program for Consumer Products Other Than Automobiles" of Title III of the Energy Policy and Conservation Act (EPCA), as amended, mandates energy conservation standards for certain consumer products.
 (42 U.S.C. § 6291–6309 ) In addition to specifying a list of covered residential and commercial products, EPCA contains provisions that enable the Secretary of Energy to classify additional types of consumer products as covered products.(42 U.S.C.
 6292(b)).
-These provisions include:
+These include:

 - Classifying the product as a covered product is necessary for the purposes of EPCA; and

 - The average annual per-household energy use by products of such type is likely to exceed 100 kilowatt-hours (kWh) per year.
 (42 U.S.C.
 6292(b)(1))

 For the Secretary to prescribe an energy conservation standard pursuant to 42 U.S.C.
 6295(o) and (p) for covered products added pursuant to 42 U.S.C.
 6292(b) , he must also determine that the products meet certain additional criteria.
 DOE will determine if computers satisfy the provisions of 42 U.S.C.
 6295(l)(1) during the course of the energy conservation standards rulemaking.